 Individualized Supervised Practice Pathways

-You’re passionate about health and nutrition, and you’ve completed your undergraduate degree in dietetics, but you haven’t secured a vital piece of your education — supervised practice, the critical internship experience necessary to become a registered dietitian (RD).
-Fontbonne University is piloting an Individualized Supervised Practice Pathways (ISPPs) program made possible by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.
+You’re passionate about health and nutrition, and you’ve completed your undergraduate degree in dietetics, but you haven’t secured a vital piece of your education — supervised practice, the critical internship experience necessary to become a registered dietitian nutritionist (RDN).
+Fontbonne University has an Individualized Supervised Practice Pathways (ISPP) program made possible by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.

-In September of 2011, in an effort to address the imbalance in the number of qualified students versus available internship opportunities, the Academy of Nutrition and Dietetics (formerly the American Dietetic Association) introduced the ISPP program.
+In September of 2011, in an effort to address the imbalance in the number of qualified students versus available internship opportunities, the Academy of Nutrition and Dietetics introduced the ISPP option.
 Fontbonne immediately applied for a spot as a pilot school — and was accepted to enroll up to 12 students annually.
+As an onsite combined graduate program plus supervised practice, students receive a traditional dietetic internship experience.

-Now, Fontbonne’s ISPP program, the only one of its kind in St. Louis, is connected directly to the university’s Master of Arts degree in human environmental sciences with a concentration in multidisciplinary health communication studies.
-By enrolling in this graduate program, students with a bachelor’s degree in dietetics can earn a master’s degree, which will help them prepare for a career in health promotion, communication and education, and receive the valuable supervised practice experience they need to become an RD.
+Fontbonne’s ISPP program, the only one of its kind in St. Louis, is connected directly to the university’s Master of Arts degree in Family and Consumer Sciences with a concentration in multidisciplinary health communication studies.
+By enrolling in this graduate program, students with a bachelor’s degree in dietetics can earn a master’s degree, which will help them prepare for a career in health promotion, communication and education, and receive the valuable supervised practice experience they need to become an RDN.

-Fontbonne is enlisting the expertise of RDs in the St. Louis area to serve as preceptors, or mentors, in the program, many who are alumni of the university.
+Fontbonne has current agreements with over 40 sites in the St. Louis metro area which include RDNs and other qualified professionals who serve as preceptors, or mentors, for students in the program – many who are alumni of the university.
 Their years of experience and commitment to excellence bring a whole new level of individualization to the ISPP experience.
-As a student enrolled in this program, you’ll graduate with a more extensive education and broader experiences, all contributing to your ultimate goal of becoming an RD.
+The unique education and experiences received through our onsite combined master’s degree and supervised practice program will contribute to your ultimate goal of becoming an RDN.

 How can I find out more?